-[11][17] consider search in a large UTF-based space.
-The algorithm of [11] constructs the mapping for each statement in a level by level manner.
+Kelly and Pugh (1993a) and Nisbet (2001) consider search in a large UTF-based space.
+The algorithm of Kelly and Pugh (1993a) constructs the mapping for each statement in a level by level manner.
 At each level, an estimate is made on the partly specified mapping, which is then augmented if and only if the estimate is good.
 The main drawback of this algorithm is that no runtime feedback can be used to bias the mapping construction, as no code can be generated from a mapping only partly constructed.
-[17] uses genetic algorithm to optimise programs for parallel architectures.
+Nisbet (2001) uses genetic algorithm to optimise programs for parallel architectures.
 However, the efficiency of genetic algorithm is poor (it takes several hours to find a good transformation within the space).

-[7] uses a biased random search algorithm to explore a large space consisting of a pool of data-flow transformations.
+Cooper et al. (2004) use a biased random search algorithm to explore a large space consisting of a pool of dataflow transformations.
 Its efficiency remains unknown.
 The phase order problem it aims to solve is relatively simple compared to what this and the above papers consider.
-OSE[20] considers an optimisation space composed of various compilations and configurations.
+OSE (Triantafyllis et al. (2003)) considers an optimisation space composed of various compilations and configurations.
 It uses compiler writer's prior experience to prune many points before a breadth first tree search starts.
 Experimental results show that OSE can yield significant performance improvement.
-[19] presents an approach to turn on or off compiler options in order to find the optimal set of them.
+Pinkers et al. (2004) present an approach to turn on or off compiler options in order to find the optimal set of them.
 It uses orthogonal arrays in statistical profile analysis to calculate the main efforts of these options.

-Java optimisation are achieved via an efficient virtual machine[2], or optimisation techniques such as JIT compilation[1] and parallelisation[4].
-The virtual machine approach is inevitably architecture-specific, JIT compilation considers only light-weighted optimisations, whilst parallelisation relies on architecture support.
-[16] provides a package supporting true multi-dimensional arrays needed in high performance computing.
+Java optimisations (Shirazi (2002)) are achieved via an efficient virtual machine (Alpern et al. (1999)), or optimisation techniques such as JIT compilation (Adl-Tabatabai et al. (1998)) and parallelisation (Bik and Gannon (1997)).
+The virtual machine approach is inevitably architecturespecific, JIT compilation considers only light-weighted optimisations, whilst parallelisation relies on architecture support.
+Moreira et al. (1998) provide a package supporting true multi-dimensional arrays needed in high performance computing.
 But it is not sufficiently flexible to allow creation of arrays of arbitrary classes and of arbitrary dimension.